tcgoetz/PlexMusicSync/README.md

     - Song mood on Plex (since Plex doesn't have per-song genre).
 - MP3 or MP4 song rating to song rating on Plex.
 - If MP3 or MP4 file album name contains any of the words Explicit', 'Live', 'Acoustic', 'Remastered', 'Deluxe', 'Single', 'Soundtrack', 'Hits', then same tag is added to the Plex album mood tags.
-- If MP3 or MP4 file comment name contains any of the words 'Explicit', 'Live', 'Acoustic', then same tag is added to the Plex album mood tags.
+- If MP3 or MP4 file comment name contains any of the words 'Explicit', 'Live', 'Acoustic', then same tag is added to the Plex s mood tags.

 Syncing Playlists